Table of Contents

 Gourmet Food – From Spanish tapas to coastal seafood, charcuterie, and roasts, the cuisine in Spain is packed with flavor.
 Spain is a gourmet food destination with some restaurants even gaining a Michelin star (many of which are located in San Sebastian).
 El Celler de Can Roc, Akelarre, and Arzak are some of the top-rated and have three Michelin stars.
 Whether you are at a fine dining restaurant or out for a night of tapas, take a smart casual approach to how you dress.
 For casual restaurants, men can wear dark-fitted jeans with a t-shirt and blazer and for fancier restaurants, go with trousers and a dress shirt.
 For footwear, choose a nice pair of leather shoes.
 Women can wear maxi or cocktail dresses with a pair of wedge heels.
 For colder months, wear ankle boots, with black skinny pants, a blouse, and nice sweater.
 Makeup and jewelry are also common for a night out.

 Beaches – From powder sand beaches to crystal clear waters, Spain has plenty of beaches for a relaxing holiday.
 Costa Brava, Gran Canaria, Majorca, and Costa Del Sol are just some parts of Spain offering fantastic beaches.
 Finally, these are places where you can dress in shorts!
-Getting to the beach though, you will want to blend in with locals, so wear a flowing dress overtop or shorts and a tank.
+Getting to the beach, though, you will want to blend in with locals, so wear a flowing dress overtop or shorts and a tank.
 For women, bikinis are the most popular choice.
 Men tend to wear swim shorts that go above the knee and are more fitted.
-Watch out for pickpocketing, though as beachgoers are a prime target.
-Do not take any valuables with you and by bringing an RFID wallet to throw in a bag with many pockets.
+Watch out for pickpocketing, though, as beachgoers are a prime target.
+Do not take any valuables with you and bring an RFID wallet to throw in a bag with many pockets.
 It’s also a good idea to bring a microfibre towel that is lightweight for packing and quickly dries.

-Football (Soccer) – Football is the most popular sport in Spain where it’s practically considered a religion and some of the worlds best clubs like Real Madrid and FC Barcelona compete.
-If you are already a fan of the game, wear your favorite teams’ jersey.
+Football (Soccer) – Football is the most popular sport in Spain, where it’s practically considered a religion and some of the world’s best clubs, like Real Madrid and FC Barcelona, compete.
+If you are already a fan of the game, wear your favorite team’s jersey.
 If you want to go the extra mile, throw on some face paint!
 If you just want to experience Spanish football, pick a side and dress in their colors.
 It’s easiest if you pick the home team to avoid unwanted comments from passionate fans.
-Jeans are the most popular choice for bottom wear and don’t forget to bring a pair of sunglasses.
+Jeans are the most popular choice for bottom wear, and don’t forget to bring a pair of sunglasses.

 What NOT to Bring to Spain:

-• 1.DON’T TAKE flip flops with the intention of wearing them anywhere other than the beach
+• 1.DON’T TAKE flip-flops with the intention of wearing them anywhere other than the beach

-You’ll be among a fashion forward crowd in Spain, so it’s best to dress the part.
-Blending in and being respectful will require a step up in the wardrobe, and that includes keeping those flip flops strictly at the beach.
+You’ll be among a fashion-forward crowd in Spain, so it’s best to dress the part.
+Blending in and being respectful will require a step up in the wardrobe, and that includes keeping those flip-flops strictly at the beach.

 • 2.DON’T BRING a hairdryer